-In order to ensure that our school community stays healthy, we must screen everyone who enters the building.
+In order to ensure that our school community stays healthy, we screen everyone who enters the building.
 We ask that anyone exhibiting any signs of illness stay home and not enter our school at all.
 Those who come to the door will be asked to review and acknowledge illness symptom and exposure questions prior to entering.

-Slightly different or additional questions may be added over time or as required by local licensing and health departments.
-A member of our staff will also visually inspect for any signs of illness such as shortness of breath or difficulty breathing, tiredness, flushed cheeks, rash, runny nose, congestion, new loss of taste or smell, nausea, vomiting, diarrhea, etc.
+A member of our staff will also visually inspect students upon arrival for any signs of illness such as shortness of breath or difficulty breathing, cough, tiredness, flushed cheeks, rash, runny nose, congestion, new loss of taste or smell, nausea, vomiting, diarrhea, etc.

-For the duration of the current health crisis, we must limit visitors to our school.
-Classroom visitors are limited to teachers/school staff and certain pre-approved essential service providers like early intervention specialists and social workers providing services to children and licensing specialists as required.
+Classroom visitors are limited to teachers/school staff, pre-approved student activity vendors, essential service providers like early intervention specialists and social workers providing services to children, and licensing specialists as required.
 Breastfeeding mothers are welcome, as always, too.
-These approved visitors will have to successfully clear the Health and Temperature Screenings before entering.
-Members of our School Support Center team and your school’s Regional Director will visit and support the school virtually for the most part, with occasional in person visits as needed while following all health and safety protocols All vendors and deliveries are not allowed past the school front lobby.
+These visitors must successfully clear the Health Screening before entering and follow all school health and safety protocols.

 Enhanced Cleaning and Sanitizing Protocols

 Teachers and school staff clean and sanitize throughout the day, paying particular attention to high-touch areas such as doorknobs, toilet flushers, faucets, countertops, phone handles, and tablets.
-Toys such as sensory bins and sand play have been removed for the time being, and we ask that home toys be left at home.
 Toys are carefully sanitized at the end of every day and all bedding is kept separate, individually stored, and washed at least weekly.
-Professional cleaning occurs nightly using EPA approved disinfecting products.
+Professional cleaning is completed nightly using EPA approved disinfecting products.

-Let’s face it – it’s not easy to provide a loving and caring environment for children from 6 feet away, nor is it easy for kids to understand social distancing!
-Despite those challenges we are committed to creating the safest possible childcare environment and have changed some of our practices to reduce contact and promote safe distancing between children.
-We follow local and CDC guidance on the maximum number of persons (children and teachers) allowed in one group or classroom so you may see smaller class sizes.
 We maintain consistent groupings of children and teachers whenever possible to reduce movement around the school and unnecessary exposure to different individuals.
-At nap time, cots or mats will be arranged so that children are sleeping 6 feet apart and in “head to toe” or “toe to toe” configurations whenever possible.
-Only one group at a time will use the playground or any common enrichment areas in the school to reduce contact among groups of children.
+At nap time, cots or mats are arranged so that children are sleeping 6 feet apart and in “head to toe” or “toe to toe” configurations whenever possible.
+Only one group at a time is permitted to use the playground or any common enrichment areas in the school to reduce contact among groups of children.
 Additionally, individual meals are served instead of “family style” meal service.
-Unfortunately, we have also had to postpone or reschedule any upcoming community or school events to limit group gatherings.
+Our community and school events have standards in place to maintain distancing between households and classroom cohorts as well.

 Meticulous Attention to Hand Hygiene

-In addition to our general health guidelines and exclusion practices for illness, we complete a health assessment and temperature check of all students and staff at lunchtime each day.
-Any symptom related to COVID-19 (as listed above) or fever requires the student or staff member to be symptom and fever free for 72 hours without the use of fever reducing medication (acetaminophen or Ibuprofen) before returning to school.
+In addition to our general health guidelines and exclusion practices for illness, any symptom related to COVID-19 requires the student or staff member to be symptom and fever free for 24 hours without the use of fever reducing medication (acetaminophen or Ibuprofen) before returning to school.
 Any child who becomes ill during the day will be isolated from other children and will be required to be picked up within one hour of notification.
 The child’s bedding, toothbrush, and any other personal items will be sent home for cleaning at that time.

 Exposure to COVID-19